The Bankrate promise

 - Entertainment: $3.20 (purchased through Capital One Entertainment)

 - Miscellaneous purchases: $0.60

-Now, say you use the Discover it Student instead.
-Also say that this is quarter three of 2022, meaning that you’ll earn 5 percent cash back on restaurant purchases.
-In that case, you’ll earn $13.15 in rewards each month ($157.80 per year):
+Now, say you use the Discover it® Student Cash Back instead.
+Also say that this is quarter two of 2023, meaning that you’ll earn 5 percent cash back on restaurant purchases (5 percent on each quarter’s activated rotating categories, on up to $1,500 in combined purchases per quarter, then 1 percent).
+In that case, you’ll earn $13.30 in rewards each month ($159.60 per year):

 - Dining: $10

 - Groceries: $1.50